 What Does Resolution Mean in 3D Printing?

-“Resolution” is an often discussed but seldom understood value in the world of 3D printing.
+Looking for a high resolution 3D printer?
+“Resolution” is an often discussed but seldom understood value in the world of 3D printing and additive manufacturing.
 How does XY and Z resolution influence on the quality of your 3D prints?
 What's minimum feature size and what layer thickness should you choose?

 Resolution vs. Minimum Feature Size

 Technology has been in a resolution war for decades.
 Televisions recently quadrupled pixel counts from HD to 4K and are poised to do it again soon to 8K.
 Cell phones, tablets, and anything with a screen will have its resolution as the lead on the spec sheet, provided that it’s something to boast about.
 But this is nothing new.
 Resolution wars have been waged since digital technology became popular, and the printing industry was one of the first battlegrounds.

 If you were around in the 80’s and 90’s, you remember Canon, Brother, HP, Epson, and Lexmark (among others) battling it out for print speed and resolution.
 What started at 100x100 dots per inch (DPI) quickly escalated to 300x300, then 600x600, and finally the current industry standard of 1200x1200 DPI.
 Back then, the meaning of these values was clearly understandable; even the units made perfect sense.
 Unfortunately, things get more complicated when you add another dimension to printing.

 In 3D printing and additive manufacturing, there are three dimensions to consider: the two planar 2D dimensions (X and Y) and the Z dimension that makes it 3D printing.
 Since the planar and Z dimensions are generally controlled via very different mechanisms, their resolutions are going to be different and need to be treated separately.
 As a result, there is a lot of confusion about what the term “3D printing resolution” means and what level of print quality to expect.